-PARIS (AP) -- French President Francois Hollande told top companies that they have to promise to hire and invest more if they want to benefit from a promised cut in payroll taxes.
+PARIS (AP) -- French President Francois Hollande is telling top companies that they have to promise to hire more workers and invest more if they want to benefit from a promised cut in payroll taxes.

 Companies in France pay the highest payroll taxes in Europe.
-A promised 30 billion-euro ($41 billion) payroll tax cut is the centerpiece of Hollande's new bid to keep the economy from sliding back into recession and to bring down unemployment, which is nearly 11 percent .
+A promised 30 billion-euro ($41 billion) payroll tax cut is a centerpiece of Hollande's new bid to keep the economy from sliding back into recession and bring down nearly 11 percent unemployment.

 In a speech Tuesday to French CEOs, Hollande said companies have to promise to hire a fixed number of workers in exchange.
-He said it's up to unions and employers to decide how many, but the outcome of their negotiations "must be clear and specific and measurable, therefore verifiable."
+He said it's up to unions and employers to decide how many.

-"Companies must commit to investing more in France and moving jobs back" to France from cheaper sites abroad, he said.
+He also said "companies must commit to investing more in France and moving jobs back" to France from cheaper sites abroad.